 24/7 Emergency Services at CASE

 Our hospital is equipped with advanced diagnostic, surgical, therapeutic technology, services on-site, providing your pet the comprehensive care he or she needs all under one roof.
+Our emergency team is Global FAST certified to assist in identifying abnormalities that might not be apparent on physical exam.
 We also are home to a variety of veterinary specialists in multiple disciplines to whom your pet can be seamlessly transferred should more specialized care be needed.
 Emergency conditions, illnesses, or injuries can involve more than one area of the body, meaning your pet may need help from one or more specialists working in tandem to provide the comprehensive care needed.

 Below are some of the advanced emergency services that we offer at CASE: